 You can learn more about the baby blues versus PPD here.
 Speak with your healthcare provider about PPD if you begin to have concerns.

-Check on Mom offers a Maternal Wellness Plan moms can fill out and share with their mom team so everyone can help support Mom in the way she needs.
-It’s important to note that your best resource for medical advice is always going to be your healthcare provider.
+Check on Mom offers a Maternal Mental Wellness Plan that moms can fill out and share with their mom team so everyone can help support Mom in the way she needs.
+It’s important to note that the best resource for medical advice is always going to be a healthcare provider.

 Whether you’re a mom, you’re on a mom team, or there’s a new mom in your life who you care about, Check on Mom wants to help make it easier to talk about the importance of maternal mental health.
 Check out the Loved Ones Discussion Guide for more information.
 Talk with your healthcare provider if you are concerned about postpartum depression (PPD).

 Nope!
 Check on Mom is all about preparation, support, and overall maternal mental wellness, which does include being aware of the possibility of PPD.
-If you’re properly supported, you may be in a better position to work through PPD.
+If you’re properly supported, you may be better prepared and informed about PPD.
 In the event you do experience PPD symptoms, speak with your healthcare provider immediately.

 Check on Mom is offered at no cost.

 Forming a mom team is completely optional.
 But support and community can be very beneficial to postpartum mental wellness, so definitely consider it.
 If you are struggling to gather a mom team, Postpartum Support International (PSI) and the Maternal Mental Health Leadership Alliance offer resources and support so you won’t have to go through it alone.